NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * BlockSent : true if block has been sent, false otherwise

 * ViewChanging : true if view change mechanism has been triggered, false otherwise

+* MoreThanFNodesCommittedOrLost : true in the case that more than `F` nodes are locked in the commited phase or considered to be lost (introduced in dBFT 2.0).

 * IsRecovering : true if a valid recovery payload was received and is being processed (introduced in dBFT 2.0: internal state)